comicchang/wayfarer/README.md

 When you enable the "Click on the map to add markers" checkbox, then you can click on the map to add new markers<br />
 <img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/clickonmap.png"></img><br/>

-You will see that all input and changes will be stored in your google sheet.
+You will see that all input and changes will be stored in your Google sheet.
 You can share the sheet with whomever you like, or keep it to yourself.
 Removing markers is a matter of removing a row from the sheet.<br/>
 <img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/filledsheet.png"></img>/<br/>

-You can toggle several layers on and off in the layer menu in IITC, at the top right corner.<br/>
+You can toggle several layers on and off in the layer menu in IITC, by clicking at the symbol in the top right corner.<br/>
 <img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/layer.png"><img src="https://gitlab.com/dustin-heider/wayfarer/raw/master/assets/layerselection.png"></img><br/>

 To refresh the markerset you can use the "Update candidate data" link in the dialog.

-You can track both candidates for new locations as well as edit requests to adjust the location of existing portals.
+You can track both candidates for new locations as well as edit requests to adjust the location of existing Portals.

 ## Integration with Wayfarer
 You can use an additional plugin for TamperMonkey to automatically manage your data using the nominations tracked in Wayfarer: